thoni56/c-xrefactory/src/NOTES.md

 existing one without having to manually update the "Create"-function for that structure.

+NB.
+If one structure is different on different platforms the FILLF-function will also be, so that creates possible compilation problems...

-However, the usage of the _FILL_ functions is less that crystal clear...
+So, the usage of the _FILL_ functions is less that crystal clear, and might be the target of some serious refactoring into real functions instead.
+That would show which structures, and fields, actually need "fill" functions.

 ## How things were

-Here are saved texts that described how things were before.
+In this section are descriptions and saved texts that described how things were before.
 They are no longer true, since that quirk, magic or bad coding is gone.
-But it is kept here as an archive for those wanting to to backtracking to original sources.
+But it is kept here as an archive for those wanting to do backtracking to original sources.

 ### strTdef.h